 The circular economy challenges us to redesign the production and operation of the built environment.
-It envisions zero waste, and keeps materials and resources at maximum use and value at all times.
+It envisions zero waste, keeping materials and resources at maximum use and value at all times.

-The first study of its kind in London assesses the main opportunities to minimise waste and create circular flows of materials for the United Kingdom’s largest regeneration site.
+The first its kind in London, the study assesses the main opportunities to minimise waste and create circular flows of materials for the United Kingdom’s largest regeneration site.

 Moving beyond 'take-make-dispose'

-Our study looked at applying this approach at all scales -from the production of individual components or assets to the operation of an entire development.
+Our study looked at applying this approach at every level, from the production of individual components and assets to the operation of the entire development.

-Arup’s work has now fed directly into the planning process for the site.
-It has demonstrated how circular economy principles can be delivered in the context of the area today, through development, and in the future.
+Our work fed directly into the planning process for the site, demonstrating how circular economic principles can benefit the scheme today, through development, and into the future.

 Circular initiatives cut across a number of themes which are often interrelated as part of a holistic system, we explored these as part of the study of Old Oak and Park Royal.